higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 - **Threshold-Based Evolving Metadata**: Token names and artwork can "level up" as certain price or market milestones are crossed.
 - **Deflationary Design**: A portion of tokens are burned on every swap, ensuring a continuously decreasing supply.
 - **Big-Holder "Conviction" NFTs**: Addresses holding at least 0.042069% of a token's total supply automatically receive commemorative NFTs each time the token evolves.
-- **Single-Sided Liquidity**: Projects can provide only their own tokens to a pool, letting the market bring in SOL, thus enabling fair price discovery.
+- **Simple AMM Pools**: Projects can create their own liquidity pools with single-sided liquidity support, allowing the market to bring in SOL for fair price discovery.
 - **Flexible Fee Splits & Innovative Fee Collection**: A default 1% swap fee is split between token burns and SOL‑based liquidity or revenue—but **all splits and destinations** (including protocol revenue vs. "floor" support) are fully configurable.
-Notably, fees are now collected directly from aggregated liquidity provider (LP) fees in our Meteora pool deposit rather than solely via a pass‑through front‑end.

 By aligning playful elements with cryptographic fundamentals—and keeping all parameters adjustable—**Higherrrrrrrr** aims to empower a new generation of meme tokens on Solana.